Günther Quandt: After the war

 In 1946, Quandt was arrested because of the Goebbels connection, and interned.
 To the surprise of many, he was judged to be a Mitläufer (fellow traveller), namely someone who accepted the National Socialist ideology but did not take an active part in crimes.
 In January 1948, Quandt was released without charge.

 One of the prosecutors in the Nuremberg trials, Benjamin Ferencz, now says that if today's evidence against Quandt had been presented to the court at the time, "Quandt would have been charged with the same offences as the directors of IG Farben."
 The directors served up to eight years in jail.
 Instead Quandt was able to re-install himself in the supervisory boards of various German firms, e.g. Deutsche Bank.
 He also became honorary citizen of the University in Frankfurt in 1951.
 He died on vacation in Cairo on 30 December 1954.

 His two surviving sons, Herbert and Harald, administered their inheritance together, though Harald Quandt concentrated on the industrial plants Karlsruhe Augsburg AG (IWKA) which were involved in mechanical engineering and arms manufacture, while Herbert Quandt managed the investments in AFA/VARTA, Daimler-Benz and BMW.

 Personal life

 Günther Quandt first married Antonie 'Toni' Ewald.
 They had two sons Helmut Quandt (1908–1927) and Herbert Quandt.
 Antonie died of the Spanish flu in 1918 and Helmut died of complications from appendicitis in 1927.

 His second marriage on 4 January 1921 in Bad Godesberg to Magda Ritschel produced another son, Harald Quandt.
 Magda was half Günther's age.
 The marriage ended in divorce in 1929.
 Two years later Magda married Joseph Goebbels with Adolf Hitler as best man.
+Günther's second wife committed suicide in 1945 with Joseph Goebbels after they murdered the 5 children they had together.